EvoLib/evo-lib/examples/09_evoenv/02_jumper/README.md

-# 02_jumper – Timing-Based Jumping Example
+# 02_jumper – Sensor-Based Jump Timing and Strength Control

-This example demonstrates how a controller learns to jump over moving obstacles.
+This example demonstrates how an evolved controller can learn to jump over moving obstacles.

-Compared with LineFollower, Jumper introduces a different kind of control problem: the agent must make a discrete timing decision instead of continuously steering.

-The environment is intentionally small, easy to visualize, and easy to reason about.
+Compared with LineFollower, Jumper introduces timing decisions and multi-frame movement effects: the controller must trigger a jump before the obstacle reaches the player, because the resulting jump trajectory unfolds over several simulation frames.

 It is designed as an introduction to:

-- event timing
+- sensor-based event timing
-- delayed consequences
+- delayed action effects
-- binary decisions
+- action thresholds
+- action strength control
-- sparse failure conditions
+- collision-based failure signals
 - evolutionary controller optimization

 For a general overview of the interactive environment system, see the main